Enabling you to gain access to 512 million consumers across Europe and offer electronic money, including electronic wallets and prepaid cards

 Electronic money or e-money is the digital equivalent of cash and can be software or hardware-based.
 Card-based e-money is commonly stored on a prepaid card, an electronic purse or wallet.

 In 2017, mobile payments and digital wallets were used by 68% of Europeans.
 84% of consumers across Europe are active online users and this is set to grow.
 Research has shown that 63% of consumers are most likely to use wallets for loyalty programs, whilst 56% for cashless payments.
 It is estimated that European mobile payments will almost triple by 2021 and grow from €52 billion to €148 billion.

-Services you can provide with an Electronic Money Institution License in Ireland
+Services you can provide with an Electronic Money Institution Licence in Ireland

-An Electronic Money Institution license in Ireland enables the license holder to offer a number of services:
+An Electronic Money Institution licence in Ireland enables the licence holder to offer a number of services:

 - Issuing of electronic money e.g. prepaid cards and electronic wallets.

 - services enabling cash to be placed on a payment account and all the operations required for operating a payment account;

 - services enabling cash withdrawals from a payment account and all the operations required for operating a payment account;

 - the execution of payment transactions, including transfers of funds on a payment account with the user’s payment service provider or with another payment service provider, including, execution of direct debits, including one-off direct debits; execution of payment transactions through a payment card or a similar device; execution of credit transfers, including standing orders;

 - the execution of payment transactions where the funds are covered by a credit line for a payment service user, including, execution of direct debits, including one-off direct debits; execution of payment transactions through a payment card or a similar device; (iii)execution of credit transfers, including standing orders;